Skip to main content

 Do not rely on your employer to catch a coding error.
 HMRC issues the code; your employer applies it.
 If the code on your payslip does not match what HMRC holds on record, your employer may be applying an outdated rate.

 The quickest way to verify is to check your tax code at TapTax.
 You can also log in to your HMRC personal tax account at gov.uk and view your current code, the breakdown of allowances, and any adjustments.
-The Marriage Allowance transfer should be itemised there, showing the £1,260 addition to your allowance.
+The Marriage Allowance transfer should be itemised there, showing the £1,260 taken off your allowance.

 If the code on your payslip does not match your HMRC account, the fix sits with your employer's payroll department.
 You can also contact HMRC on 0300 200 3300, though waiting times can test the patience of a saint.
 Our post on Tax Code Error Your Employer Hasn't Fixed: Now What? walks through the escalation process if your employer is slow to act.